eliotstocker/react-style-loader/README.md

 console.log(fooBaz, bar);
 ```

-You can enable a ES module named export using:
+You can enable an ES module named export using:

 **webpack.config.js**